The chromatic number of the plane with an interval of forbidden distances is at least 7: Conclusion

 if $\varepsilon$ is sufficiently small \cite{Coulson,radoivcic2003note}.
 Apparently, in higher dimensions it is much more difficult to approach the exact estimate, but the following question seems natural.

 \begin{question} Is it true that $\chi_{[1-\varepsilon,1+\varepsilon]}(\mathbb{R}^3) = 15$ for sufficiently small $\varepsilon$? \end{question}

-In the recent paper by N. Alon, M. Buci{\'c} and L. Sauermann it was noticed that for a ``typical'' Minkowski norm a finite graph of unit distances in $\mathbb{R}^2$ cannot have a chromatic number greater than four~\cite{alon2023unit}.
+In the recent paper by N. Alon, M. Buci{\'c} and L. Sauermann it was shown that for a ``typical'' Minkowski norm a finite graph of unit distances in $\mathbb{R}^2$ cannot have a chromatic number greater than four~\cite{alon2025unit}.
 Thus, all norms for which the chromatic number of the plane is greater than 4, are in some sense special, namely, in the sense of the first Baire category.
 For example, for any 5-chromatic unit distance graph in the Euclidean metric there exists an infinite family of norms in which it is also a unit distance graph, but this family is still a meagre set.
 Separate cases are 5-chromatic graphs constructed for a polygonal ``circle''~\cite{exoo2021chromatic}.
 There are also several upper estimates of the form $\chi(\mathbb{R}^2; F) \leq 6$ for norms of this type~\cite{geher2023note}.
 The existence of specific norms in which the chromatic number of the plane would be exactly 5, 6 or 7 remains an open question.
 Unfortunately, it is far from always possible to construct a norm in which a 6-chromatic or 7-chromatic Euclidean $\varepsilon$-distance graph would be a ``honest'' unit distance graph.
 Apparently, this is not true for the constructive version of the proof in this paper.

 \textbf{Acknowledgements}.
-The author would like to thank Danila Cherkashin for helpful discussions and comments on the text of the paper, Jaan Parts for the experimental evidence that forced the writing of this paper and for pointing out some inaccuracies in the text, D{\"o}m{\"o}t{\"o}r P{\'a}lv{\"o}lgyi for the formulation of a related question.
-Certainly, the programmers who created dynamic geometry software, in particular GeoGebra, should also be thanked for the idea of the proof in Section 5.
+The author is grateful to the anonymous reviewer whose comments allowed to correct numerous inaccuracies and fill gaps in the proofs.
+The author would like to thank Danila Cherkashin for helpful discussions and comments on the text, Jaan Parts for the experimental evidence that forced the writing of this paper and for pointing out some inaccuracies, D{\"o}m{\"o}t{\"o}r P{\'a}lv{\"o}lgyi for the formulation of a related question.
+Certainly, the programmers who created dynamic geometry software, in particular GeoGebra, should also be thanked for the idea of the proof in Section~\ref{sect_bike}.